 For more information about alcohol and other substance use recovery or the Collegiate Recovery Community, contact Jessica Estok at firstname.lastname@example.org or visit sites.udel.edu/collegiate-recovery/.
 You can also follow the CRC on Instagram @UDELCRC.

 Student Wellness Staff and Members of the Collegiate Recovery Community Share Their Thoughts

-Here at Student Wellness and Health Promotion we discussed a recent issue of the Review entitled the “Drunk Issue.”
+Here at Student Wellness and Health Promotion we discussed an issue of the Review from 2018 entitled the “Drunk Issue.”
 We had a lot of thoughts and feelings, and one of our assistant directors, as well as a member of our Collegiate Recovery Community (CRC) wrote and submitted responses to the Review for publication.
 We have reproduced their responses here on our website for you to view.

 It is important that students understand the negative consequences related to high-risk drinking and know strategies to make responsible decisions.
 We offer many resources to assist students in assessing their alcohol use, as well as other substance use.
 Our counseling services are confidential, and we encourage students to use our anonymous ScreenU tool to receive personalized feedback about their use.

 Use the toggles below to read the full-text Letter to the Editor written by Assistant Director for Substance Use Recovery, Jessica Estok, and Letter to the Editor Op-Ed written by CRC member Rachel Ryding.

 Nov 5, 2018: To the Editors of the Review,